git-181130/google-gemini-ai-system-governance/README.md

    High-level context, objectives, and outcomes.

 2. **EvalOps**
-   Defines what constitutes unsafe behavior, how severity is assigned, and how failures are classified.
+   Defines what constitutes unsafe behaviour, how severity is assigned, and how failures are classified.

 3. **Operations**
-   Shows how evaluation findings are monitored, escalated, analyzed, and translated into decisions.
+   Shows how evaluation findings are monitored, escalated, analysed, and translated into decisions.

 4. **Governance**
    Establishes severity authority, release gating, and audit discipline.